Home / Pueblo / Castellote

 It was a “villar” (between farmhouse and village) from the late twelfth century until the seventeenth century, when the church was erected and demographically consolidated (14 residents in 1646).
 In its southern part is located the Plaza Mayor, from which depart two streets around which the hamlet is crowded.
 This locality was incorporated into the municipality of Castellote in the seventies.
 It is located at an altitude of about 750 meters and is accessed via the TE-V-8101 road.

-Highlights of the town center include the parish church of San Abdón and San Senén, built in the Baroque style and dating from 1630, the old Town Hall (which houses the jail) with the traditional fish market, as well as the Calvario hermitage and the municipal laundry.
+The highlights of the town center are the parish church of San Abdón and San Senén, built in the Baroque style and dating from 1630, the old Town Hall (which houses the jail) with the traditional fish market, as well as the Calvario hermitage and the municipal laundry. municipal laundry.
 In its streets we also find niches dedicated to San Roque and San Blas.

 The neighbors restored the furniture of the old school by hand: the desks of past times, maps and other school materials that nostalgically evoke other decades.